jonnonz1/nz-statute-book/acts/public/1989/banking-prudential-supervision-act-1989.md

 ### 162AB Assessment of regulatory impacts of policies
 (1) The Bank must—
-  (a) assess the expected regulatory impacts of any policy that it intends to adopt under Part 5 and Parts 5B to 5D; and (b) assess the regulatory impacts of the policies adopted and applied under Part 5 and Parts 5B to 5D at intervals appropriate to the nature of the policy being assessed; and
+  (a) assess the expected regulatory impacts of any policy that it intends to adopt under Part 5 and Parts 5B to 5D and under the Insurance (Prudential Supervision) Act 2010; and
+  (b) assess the regulatory impacts of the policies adopted and applied under Part 5 and Parts 5B to 5D and under the Insurance (Prudential Supervision) Act 2010 at intervals appropriate to the nature of the policy being assessed; and
   (c) give reports on the assessments to the Minister.
 (2) Subsection (1) does not apply in respect of any policy that is of a minor or technical nature.
 (3) The Bank may provide reports on the assessments of regulatory impacts to the Minister—